OmniBrew/sw5e-data/text/en/manual/casting-a-spell.md

 ### Components <v-chip color="warning" text-color="black" small>change</v-chip>
-In Mass Effect 5e, all powers are Somatic, meaning they require some amount of gesturing.
+In Star Wars 5e, all powers are Somatic, meaning they require some amount of gesturing.
 To cast any of the power types a caster must have free use of at least one hand to perform these gestures.

 There are no other power components (such as verbal or material, as in D&D).